soxueren/atsd/api/network/README.md

 Connection closed by foreign host.
 ```

-If connection is terminated due to client error, all valid commands sent prior to the first invalid command will be stored.
+If the connection is terminated due to client error, all valid commands sent prior to the first invalid command will be stored.

-Due to the fact that channel closing on client error may take some time, the database may also store a few valid command received after the discarded command.
+Due to the fact that channel closing on client error may take some time, the database may also store a few valid commands received after the discarded command.

 ```
 valid command   - stored